New Boards

 I am proud to say, that on the last trip to Davis, I introduced the boys to what I consider a real treat musically speaking.
 We drove just north to Thomas,WVA. and took in some bluegrass at the Purple Fiddle.

 It is a locals place that specializes in good food, beer, and hosting some of the best touring bluegrass bands in the country. http://www.purplefiddle.com I hustled the group along and after a much needed shower, we made our way to one of the front tables and listened to a band from North Carolina named Mipso.
 Pretty talented and what I thought was a great way to end a Saturday after getting slayed on the wet, demanding trails of Davis.
 I believe in atmosphere and The Purple Fiddle delivers all the time.
-After this last trip, I thought maybe Davis was getting to be too tough for the 65 year old kid.
+After this last trip, I thought maybe Davis was getting to be too tough for an aging warrior.
 But listening to Allison Krauss on the way home, and this week in my car again, the pain has subsided and we probably will make our way to the mountain bike festival in the fall in Davis if the Covid thing doesn’t play havoc with the trip.
 Look out Sue- here comes the old guy posse again.
 Laughs for you for sure.

 There has been a lot of bluegrass fueled fun down in the mountain state over the years and thinking about all of the trips and riding that I have done down there, I think I have created some really good memories for myself.
 I will never forget the NORBA races in Snowshoe and after our races, it was fun to watch the pros.
 Even when they lose like the year Missy Giove lost the dual slalom finals and had a message for the crowd.
 Hilarious.